This Time with Alan Partridge - When is the new show on TV, what's it about and who's in the cast?

 When did we last see Alan Partridge broadcasting live?

 In recent times, Alan has been broadcasting on North Norfolk Digital, back in his home county.
-His exploits at this station were captured in Mid Morning Matters on YouTube and then Sky Atlantic, where he has also made documentaries.
+His exploits at this station were captured in Mid Morning Matters on YouTube and then Sky Atlantic, where he has also made documentaries including Scissored Isle.
 Before that he spent much of his time on Radio Norwich (with the occasional straight to video gig, and some work on UK Conquest).
 These times, and his somewhat turbulent life around them are chronicles in two series of I’m Alan Partridge.

 He last presented live television in the 90s with chat show Knowing Me, Knowing You but it all ended disastrously for him and the BBC.
 The fictional show was axed after Partridge accidentally fatally shot a guest live on air.